iworks/upprev/readme.txt

 == Changelog ==

+Project maintained on GitHub at [iworks/upprev](https://github.com/iworks/upprev).

 = 4.1.1 (2025-02-23) =
+* **Translation Support Added**: Implemented translation support for GitHub releases, making the plugin more accessible to a global audience.
+* **Enhanced Plugin Update Mechanism**: Improved the plugin update process for smoother and more reliable updates directly from GitHub releases.
+* **Optimized Build Process**: Refactored the build process to deliver enhanced performance and improved efficiency.
+* **Plugin Repository Migration**: The plugin repository has been successfully migrated to a new home on GitHub.
+This move will ensure continued maintenance and streamlined updates going forward.
-* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.9.
+* **iWorks Options Module Updated**: Updated the integrated iWorks Options module to the latest version 2.9.9.
+* **Null Version Issue Resolved**: Fixed a bug that could cause issues with null version values, improving overall stability.

 = 4.1.0 (2025-02-23) =
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.6.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.6.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.3.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.2.3.
 * The `iworks/upprev/wp_query/args` filter has been added.
 * The `_load_textdomain_just_in_time()` notice has been fixed.